gendisariesta/gendisariesta/README.md

 Hi!
 I’m **Gendis** — a curious coder, lifelong learner, and professional imaginator ☁️✨

-🚀 I love writing clean code that solves real problems
+🚀 I love writing code that solves real problems
 🛠️ I build all projects with a focus on usefulness and joy

 > *"Code what matters, dream beyond the clouds."* 🌠